helenmurugan/Future-Fuels/README.md

 * ### Further Testing
     * The site has been tested and works well in different browsers: Chrome, Microsoft Edge, Internet Explorer and Safari.
+    * Media queries were added to the following features and tested to ensure the site is fully responsive.
+        * Navigation menu.
+        * Width of headings, images and paragraphs.
+        * Font size.
+        * Flexbox showing fuel requirements icons.
     * DevTools device toolbar was used to ensure the site is fully responsive and looks good across different screen sizes.
-    * Media queries were added to the following features, where I could see features becoming squashed as the screen size got smaller.
-I have tested that features are all readable and easy to understand.
-        * Navigation menu (hamburger appears at 1299px and below and page title navigation links are hidden).
-        * Width of headings, images and paragraphs is increased for smaller screen sizes (incrementally at 1299 px and 700 px and below).
-        * Font size for all text is reduced for screen sizes at 700px and below.
-        * Flexbox is reduced to two columns for screen sizes at 700px and below.
+    * After deployment, the site was tested on a range of different devices - mobile phone, tablet, laptop and desktop.
-    * The form has been tested and requires inputs in all fields, except for the message textarea which is optional.
-The email address field will only accept an email address.
-The contact number field will accept numbers of a minimum length of 11 digits.
-The submit button works and links to a thanks.html page, thanking the user for getting in touch.
+    * The form has been tested and requires inputs in all fields.
+        * The email address field will only accept an email address.
+        * The contact number field will only accept numbers of a minimum length of 11 digits.
+        * The submit button works only when required fields have been filled.
+        * The submit button works and links to a thanks.html page.
+    * The 404 page appears when an incorrect URL is used.

 ## Deployment
 * The site was deployed to GitHub pages by the following steps: